-Urban/Rural Split: Most of the borough is rural in character.
+Urban/Rural Split: Most of the borough is rural in character. wost of the borough is furth in character.
 Largest rural settlements are West Malling, Borough Green, Hadlow, Hildenborough and East Peckham.
 Principal town: Tonbridge, located in the south-west of the borough.
-Other built-up urban areas: Kings Hill, Snodland, Aylesford/Ditton/Larkfield/Leybourne (known as the Medway Gap) and Walderslade (part) located in the north-east of the borough.
-Assets & Constraints: Special Areas of Conservation: North Downs Woodland; Peter's Pit (3.54% of the borough) Sites of Special Scientific Interest (SSSIs): 28 (1.32% of the borough) Areas of Outstanding Natural Beauty: Kent Downs and High Weald (26.84% of the borough) Ancient Woodland: 2,621 ha (11% of the borough) Conservation Areas: 60 Scheduled Ancient Monuments: 25 Listed Buildings: Approx. 1,400 listed buildings or structures Green Belt: Approx. 70% coverage of the borough Rivers: River Medway and its tributaries pass through the borough in the south and south-east (fluvial) and in the north-east (tidal stretch north of Allington Lock).
+Other built up urben eress.
+Kings Lill, Credland Other built-up urban areas: Kings Hill, Snodland, Aylesford/Ditton/Larkfield/Leybourne (known as the Medway Gap) and Walderslade (part) located in the north-east of the borough.
+Assets & Constraints: Special Areas of Conservation: North Downs Woodland; Peter's Pit (3.54% of the borough) Sites of Special Scientific Interest (SSSIs): 28 (1.32% of the borough) Areas of Outstanding Natural Deputy Kant Device and Areas of Outstanding Natural Beauty: Kent Downs and High Weald (26.84% of the borough) riigh Weald (20.84% of the bolough) Ancient Woodland: 2,621 ha (11% of the borough) Conservation Areas: 60 Och a dala d Angina (Manana anta OS Scheduled Ancient Monuments: 25 Listed Buildings: Approx. 1,400 listed buildings or structures Green Belt: Approx. 70% coverage of the borough Rivers: River Medway and its tributaries pass through the borough in the south and south-east (fluvial) and in the north-east (tidal stretch north of Allington Lock).
 River Bourne passes through the borough from the south-east to the north-west.
-Dwelling Stock: Total: 52,770 (as at 1 April 2016) Private sector: 44,310 Private registered provider: 8,110 Other public sector: 350 Local Authority: 0 •
+Dwelling Stock: Total: 52,770 (as at 1 April 2016) U Private sector: 44,310 Private registered provider: 8,110 Other public sector: 350 Local Authority: 0